 The detection and management of concussions and the prevention of further head injuries is one of the most important factors in the management of sports teams and players, especially since an overly early return to play resulting in a second head injury could cause severe complications.
 Concussions are not as observable as a laceration since there usually aren’t visible abrasions when examining head injuries.
 However, there are a number of symptoms that indicate a concussion.
 Knowing these indications is key when dealing with young adults playing sports, including non-contact sports.

-Before beginning the sporting season, players should get specially tested from a physician to ensure that one isn’t showing signs of a concussion, and to establish a model which further testing can be based upon.
+Before beginning the sporting season, players should get specially tested from a sports medicine physician and concussion specialist to ensure that they aren't showing signs of a concussion, and to establish a benchmark which further testing can be based upon.
 This is known as baseline testing.
 With baseline testing, patients are compared against their original test standards, helping prevent a premature return to play.

 A concussion is a traumatic brain injury, usually following a blow to the head, a fall, or other accident where the brain is jarred and shaken in the head.
 It's vitally important to understand and be able to identify concussion symptoms.Learn more

 Baseline testing is a pre-season concussion management system that helps detect traumatic head injury and establish when the athlete can return to play using a series of physical, mental, and problem-solving tests.Learn more